fenrirsong/JoystickProject/README.md

 # JoystickProject #

 The purpose of this project is to decrease the time taken in ultramicrotome sectioning by increasing automation of the process.
-In our setup, we have an Arduino, 3 Zaber actuators, and 1 Thorlabs actuator.
-In the first version of this project, the Arduino controls a solenoid valve that acts as a binary blower(off/on), and reads from sensors to get environment information.
-The Zaber actuators are daisy chained to make a pair of tweezers move in x,y,z directions, while the Thorlabs actuator is used to open and close the tweezers for grabbing purposes.
+In our setup, we have an Arduino, and 4 Zaber actuators.
+In this version of the project, the Arduino controls a solenoid valve that acts as a binary blower(off/on), and reads from sensors to get environment information.
+The Zaber actuators are daisy chained to make a pair of tweezers move in x,y,z directions, while an additional Zaber actuator is used to open and close the forecepts for grabbing purposes.

 ##XBoxStage##
 I took code written by @jaybo and modified it so that I have an XBox controller controlling my Arduino (Uno on COM5 at baud = 9600), and Zaber actuators(on COM6, baudrate = 9600).
 I use a WPF in Visual Studio C#.
 This project depends on SharpDX.XInput, Zaber, Zaber.Serial.Core (http://zaber.com/software/zaber-core-serial-csharp-v1.2.zip), and Live-Charts (@beto-rodriguez https://github.com/beto-rodriguez/Live-Charts).